lividsu/tablemaster/README.md

 # tablemaster
-python package help manage tables everywhere very easily
+A Python package makes it easy to manage tables anywhere.